-Sedum is a large genus of easy to grow succulents, commonly known as Stonecrops, that look great in the summer and fall garden.
-They are simple to propagate, and once in the ground, they spread on their own gradually covering rocks walls and creeping over rock gardens.
-The plants self-propagate from seed and by producing new clones at the base of mature plants.
-There are 3 ways to effectively propagate Sedums: from seed, leaf cuttings and stem cuttings.
+Sedum is a large genus of easy-to-grow succulents commonly known as Stonecrops that look great in the garden.
+They are simple to propagate, and once in the ground, they spread on their own, gradually covering rock walls and creeping over rock gardens—the plants self-propagate from seeds and by producing new clones at the base of mature plants.
+There are three ways to propagate Sedums: by seeds, leaf cuttings, and stem cuttings.

-One of the simplest ways to propagate Sedums is to take a cutting from the tip of a plant and simply stick it in the soil.
+One of the simplest ways to propagate Sedums is to take a cutting from the tip of a plant and stick it in the soil.
 Take a 6-inch (15 cm) tip cutting from a healthy plant and remove the lower leaves.
-Fill a nursery tray with damp sand and stick the bottom half of the Sedum tips in the soil.
+Fill a pot with damp sand and stick the bottom half of the cutting in the soil.
 After about 2 to 3 weeks, a gentle tug will tell you if the cutting was successful.
-If it feels snug in the soil, the tip cutting is already putting out roots.
+If it feels snug in the soil, the cutting is already putting out roots.

-You have the potential for hundreds of new Sedum plants using this method of propagation, as each leaf on your existing plant could potentially become a new plant.
-To propagate your Sedum using leaf cuttings, snip off only healthy leaves, then stick the stalk into a potting soil.
-The leaves should be well rooted after about 2 to 3 weeks, with new plantlets forming at the base.
+Using this propagation method, you have the potential for hundreds of new Sedum plants, as each leaf on your existing plant could become a new plant.
+To propagate your Sedum using leaf cuttings, snip off only healthy leaves, then stick the stalk into potting soil.
+The leaves should be well rooted after 2 to 3 weeks, with new plantlets forming at the base.